syncfusion-content/wpf-docs/wpf/Autocomplete/AutoComplete-Filtering-Options.md

 ## EqualsOrdinal

-The control return all possible matches that equals the text typed by the user based on OrdinalIgnoreCase.
+The control returns all possible matches that equals the text typed by the user based on the OrdinalIgnoreCase.

 {% tabs %}
 {% highlight xaml %}